Ekansh718/Netflix-clone/README.md

 # Netflix-clone
-This is the clone of OTT platform Netflix..
+This is the clone of OTT platform Netflix by pure Vanilla CSS.